Home Recipes Second courses Children's menu or what to feed your child

 • Canned food: meat and fish can easily provoke poisoning, and in vegetables and fruits there is an excess of salt and sugar.

-• It is worth refraining from mushrooms in any form until the child reaches 6-7 years old, because they are difficult food to digest.
-And mushrooms collected in the forest or bought from the road are all the more prohibited.
+• Mushrooms in any form should be avoided until the child is 6-7 years old, because they are difficult to digest food.
+And mushrooms collected in the forest or bought along the road are especially prohibited.

-• Ketchup, mayonnaise, various "factory" sauces are made with the addition of flavors and dyes in large quantities, so they can cause allergies.
+• Ketchup, mayonnaise, and various “factory-made” sauces are produced with the addition of flavorings and dyes in large quantities, so they can cause allergies.

 What children need to eat